AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection: Approach

-\parabf{Snapshot and Usage.} As mentioned earlier in \autoref{sec:approach:generation}, the generator agent is given information about the current knowledge base.
-We provide a succinct snapshot of KB with top-rated knowledge items in each category, together with their average historical ratings and keywords. \autoref{fig:kb_snapshot} shows an example snapshot of the knowledge base.
-The snapshot shows one example knowledge item title for each category.
+\parabf{Snapshot and Usage.} As mentioned earlier in \autoref{sec:approach:generation}, the generator is given information about the current knowledge base.
+We provide a succinct snapshot of the KB with top-rated knowledge items in each category, together with their average historical ratings and keywords.
+As shown in \autoref{fig:kb_snapshot}, the snapshot lists one example knowledge item title for each category.
 We also provide instructions for the generator to explore and search the KB content directories to find the content \markdown files.
-To help future \poc generation, the agent is also explicitly instructed to provide a new rating for each knowledge item it accessed.
+To help future \poc generation, the generator is also explicitly instructed to provide a new rating for each knowledge item it accessed.

 \parabf{Extraction and Evolution.} By default, \tool starts working on a project with an empty initial knowledge base.
 It builds up and evolves the knowledge base on the fly during \poc generation.
-After each \poc generation attempt, regardless of succeeding or failing, we task a knowledge extractor agent to examine the generator's trajectory.
-The extractor is given a short and index-based representation of the trajectory, together with tools to inspect the details of each step on demand.
-If the extractor notices reusable knowledge from the trajectory, we instruct the extractor to either create new knowledge, or update existing knowledge.
-This makes sure that if a knowledge item is incorrect or incomplete, the self-evolving knowledge base has a chance to fix or improve it.
+After each \poc generation attempt, whether it succeeds or fails, we task a knowledge extractor subagent to examine the generator's trajectory.
+The extractor is given a short, index-based representation of the trajectory, with tools to inspect each step on demand.
+If it notices reusable knowledge, we instruct it to either create new knowledge or update existing knowledge, so that an incorrect or incomplete item can later be fixed or improved.
 Both new knowledge creation and updates are implemented as custom tools.

-\parabf{Filtering.} During our implementation, we found that current frontier models tend to report knowledge that is too specific to the particular bug they are working on, which is less reusable for future \poc generation.
-Plus, the extractor sometimes places knowledge entries in the wrong categories, making them hard to be found and used later.
-To counter these issues, we introduce another simple filter agent.
-Whenever the extractor agent reports a knowledge item, the filter agent is invoked to determine if the knowledge is reusable and if it is categorized correctly.
-If the filter agent notices problems with the item, it will provide feedback to the extractor agent, and the extractor agent can choose to report again with updated content or give up on this piece of knowledge.
+\parabf{Filtering.} During implementation, we found that frontier models tend to report knowledge too specific to the particular bug, which is less reusable, and sometimes place entries in wrong categories, making them hard to find later.
+To counter this, we introduce a simple filter subagent.
+Whenever the extractor reports a knowledge item, the filter determines whether it is reusable and correctly categorized.
+If it notices problems, it provides feedback, and the extractor can report again with updated content or drop this piece of knowledge.